josephcrowell/wintercms-template-language/README.md

-# octobercms-template-language package for Visual Studio Code
+# wintercms-template-language package for Visual Studio Code

-Provides language support for [October CMS's](http://octobercms.com) template file syntax.
+Provides language support for [Winter CMS's](http://wintercms.com) .htm file based twig template file syntax.
 **NOTE:** Because of the limitations of the VS Code grammar system, `{##}` **must** be at the beginning of your Twig/HTML script.

 ## Recent Changes